garbray/vim-config/README.md

 ### ripgrep

-a faster search tahn grep
+a faster search than grep

 ```
 brew install ripgrep